DevScoreInc/samples/load-csv-to-db-cve/README.md

 This Function loads a CSV file from your DevScore's File Storage (https://app.devscore.dev/filestorage) and then parses it and loads it into database.

+The CVE CSV sample found can be found here.
+You need to upload this file to your File Storage on DevScore to run the example.
+CVE is an industry standard for ["Common Vulnerabilities and Exposures".]https://cve.mitre.org/